Target Controllability Scores for Actuation-Constrained Network Intervention: Target Controllability Score

 In the target setting, however, our concern is not the entire state $x(t)$ but only the designated target nodes specified by the output matrix $C$.
 Accordingly, the relevant object is the output controllability Gramian $W(p,T)$ defined in \eqref{def_output_con_Gra}.
 This Gramian determines the shape of the ellipsoid

 which represents the set of target outputs reachable within unit energy.
-The square root of $\det W(p,T)$ is proportional to the volume of $\mathcal{E}(p,T)$, quantifying how widely the output can be driven with unit energy.
+The square root of $\det W(p,T)$ is proportional to the volume of $\mathcal{E}(p,T)$, and thus quantifies how widely the output can be driven with unit energy, analogously to \cite{muller1972analysis}.
 Moreover, ${\rm tr}(W(p,T)^{-1})$ is proportional to the average of the minimum input energy $y_T^\top W(p,T)^{-1} y_T$ required to steer the output from the origin to $y_T$ uniformly distributed on the unit sphere in $\Real^m$.
 Hence, $\det W(p,T)$ and ${\rm tr}(W(p,T)^{-1})$ respectively capture the volume of the reachable output set and the average input energy required to reach target outputs.

-These geometric and energy-based viewpoints form the foundation for the definitions of the target VCS and target AECS, respectively.
+These geometric and energy-based viewpoints also motivate the choice of objective functions used below.
+In particular, maximizing $\det W(p,T)$ corresponds to enlarging the reachable output ellipsoid $\mathcal{E}(p,T)$, whereas minimizing $\tr (W(p,T)^{-1})$ corresponds to reducing the average minimum input energy required to steer target outputs.